 Very High.
 This cheap flight was found in the last 2 days.
 It is very likely that similar airfares are still available for certain travel dates.

-Very High.
-This cheap flight was found in the last day.
-It is very likely that similar airfares are still available for certain travel dates.
+High.
+This cheap flight was found in the last week.
+It is likely that similar airfares are still available for certain travel dates.

 - These results are for flights to the following

 - All results shown have been returned by the Jetabroad search engine since

 - Where currency conversion has been used to deliver results shown on this page, exchange rates at the time of the flight

 searches have been applied.